hasura/graphql-engine/manual/data/data-modelling/schemaless.rst

 We can now :doc:`fetch data <../select>` from this view just like you would from a table.

-Moreover, you can also :def:`create a manual relationship <../relationships/create-relationships>` to this view from your user table on the `user_id` column.
+Moreover, you can also :doc:`create a manual relationship <../relationships/create-relationships>` to this view from your user table on the `user_id` column.

 - Relationship Type will be ``Object Relationship``
 - Relationship Name can be "address_info"